-BACHELOR OF BUSINESS ADMINISTRATION IN SUPPLY CHAIN MANAGEMENT AND INTERNATIONAL TRADE
+BACHELOR OF BUSINESS ADMINISTRATION IN SUPPLY CHAIN MANAGEMENT AND INTERNATIONAL TRADE logistics and supply chain management processes.

-The main objective of the Business Administration in Supply Chain Management and International Trade program is to train students to become successful and strategic business professionals capable of understanding and managing the demands of today's global logistics and supply chain management processes.
 The main function of a logistic professional is the planning and managing warehouse, transportation and customer services directing, optimizing and coordinating full order cycle of goods or services, from origin to final destiny.
 Logistics professionals are prepared as leaders for negotiating with suppliers, manufacturers, retailers and consumers logistics and are trained to assume managerial job positions.